Claim: A child dying of cancer wants you to send him cards so he can get into the Guinness World Book of Records.

 However, since then, chain mails have started up with variations on the original story, some requesting business cards or compliments slips rather than get-well messages.
 Please don't respond to any such requests, and if anyone asks you about it please tell them it's a hoax!

-Make-A-Wish and Guinness World Records aren't the only ones pleading for the madness end: both Craig and his parents have granted a number of interviews in an attempt to put an end to this, including an appearance on ABC's Good Morning America on 26 October 1997.
-No such luck so far though.
+Make-A-Wish and Guinness World Records weren't the only ones who pleaded for the madness to end: both Craig and his parents granted a number of interviews in an attempt to put an end to the flood, including an appearance on ABC's Good Morning America on 26 October 1997.